Foreign relations of Greenland: Diplomatic representations

-Greenland has representative offices in several countries and otherwise is represented by Embassies of Denmark worldwide.
-The Self-Government Act of 2009 allows the Government of Greenland to open diplomatic offices, mainly within areas of full jurisdiction of Greenland, this being foreign trade, industry, fisheries, education, science, mining etc. Further greenlandic diplomates, representing the Government of Greenland, participates in areas of shared responsibilities between Denmark and Greenland, this mainly being observed in the defence cooperation between the Kingdom of Denmark and the United States.
+The Premier of Greenland is unable to speak to a foreign leader without a Danish ambassador present.
+Greenland has representative offices in several countries and otherwise is represented by embassies of Denmark worldwide.
+The Self-Government Act of 2009 allows the government of Greenland to open diplomatic offices, mainly within areas of full jurisdiction of Greenland, this being foreign trade, industry, fisheries, education, science, mining etc. Further Greenlandic diplomats, representing the government of Greenland, participate in areas of shared responsibilities between Denmark and Greenland, this mainly being observed in the defence cooperation between the Kingdom of Denmark and the United States.